Skip to main content

 My rating: 5/5

-Immigrants, irrespective of their ethnicity or background, may relate at some level to the experiences of the characters in the book.
+Immigrants, irrespective of their ethnicity or background, may relate to the experiences of the characters in the book.
 Though not an immigrant, I empathize with the struggles of the characters, poverty, and identity issues.
-The book was not only heartfelt but enlightening too.
-Until I read the book, I had no clue about the history of Korean immigrants in Japan, how they were looked down upon by the Japanese, how they could not get decent jobs and ended up in menial works and unreputable businesses like Pachinko.
+The book was not only heartfelt but enlightening, too.
+I had no clue about the history of Korean immigrants in Japan, how they were looked down upon by the Japanese, and how they could not get decent jobs and ended up in menial work and unreputable businesses like pachinko, as is portrayed in the book.
 I had no idea about Pachinko, the game.

-I remember a few scenes that were so satisfying, like Sunja's bargaining for the watch Hansu gave, to pay off Yoseb's debt.
-She was determined to get the watch's worth when the broker was trying to gain off her thinking she was helpless.
-I found myself beaming and saying in my head "You go, girl!"
+I remember a few scenes that were so satisfying, like Sunja's bargaining for the watch Hansu gave to pay off Yoseb's debt.
+She was determined to get the watch's worth when the broker was trying to take advantage of her, thinking she was helpless.
+I found myself beaming and saying in my head, "You go, girl!"
 Another scene was when Hansu knew of the American bombings before they happened and his subsequent efforts to save Sunja's family.
 While it was enjoyable to read the resourcefulness of the characters in the face of turmoil, some parts got me thinking about patriarchal attitudes, like when Yoseb got furious because the women paid off his debt.
-According to him, as he was the male family head, he was capable of taking care of the family and its finances, and that women had no right to interfere in that domain.
-The women were just trying their best to help and not at all questioning the man's ability.
+According to him, as he was the male family head, he was capable of taking care of the family and its finances, and women had no right to interfere in that domain.
+The women were just trying their best to help and were not at all questioning the man's ability.
 Sad!
-Then on a lighter note, while reading the part when Sunja started selling kimchi, a sudden craving for this Korean dish overcame me.
+Then, on a lighter note, while reading the part where Sunja started selling kimchi, a sudden craving for kimchi overcame me.
 If I ever have the chance to visit Korea, indulging in authentic kimchi is a must.

 While the book may not be perfect throughout, I have no complaints.
 If you are someone who enjoys family sagas, historical fiction, and stories that delve into the immigrant experience, you will likely find "Pachinko" enjoyable.
-I most certainly did, The book has a special place in my heart.
+I most certainly did.

 Happy Reading!